-The chart on page 5 shows the benefits you can receive at different retirement ages, and whether you are eligible for the supplemental LECO benefit.
-See details about how ERS determines the amount of your annuity payment on page 10.
+The chart on page 5 provides an overview of retirement benefits for different retirement groups.
+See details about how ERS determines the amount of your annuity payment on page 11.

-Leaving CPO/CO employment before retiring
+Leaving state employment before retiring

 You can leave state employment and still be eligible for an annuity at retirement if you are vested and leave your retirement account with ERS until you reach full retirement age.
-(See page 5.)
-If you leave state employment, withdraw your retirement contributions and later return to state employment, you will be in a different retirement group.
+If you leave state employment, withdraw your retirement contributions, and later return to state employment, you will be in a different retirement group.

 Former employees who return to state employment before Sept.
-1, 2022, can buy back withdrawn/refunded service credit to help them reach retirement eligibility and increase their retirement annuity.
-However, buying back withdrawn/refunded service credit does not return an employee to their previous retirement group.
+1, 2022, can buy back withdrawn service credit to help them reach retirement eligibility and increase their retirement annuity.
+However, buying back withdrawn service credit does not return an employee to their previous retirement group.
 Former employees who return to state employment after Aug.
-31, 2022, without an active retirement account at ERS will be enrolled in Group 4 and will not be able to buy any type of service credit.
-Read more about purchasing withdrawn and other types of service credit on page 8.
+31, 2022, without an active retirement account at ERS will be enrolled in retirement Group 4, and will not be able to buy withdrawn/refunded service credit.
+Read more about purchasing service credit on page 9.

 If you leave state employment before retiring, you aren't eligible for health insurance and other benefits offered through the Texas Employees Group Benefits Program (GBP) until you retire.
 If you are not retiring directly from state employment, you won't be able to apply unused sick and annual leave toward your years of service to increase your annuity amount.
 You also will have a 60-day health insurance waiting period following your retirement date.
-See more on page 14.
+See more on page 15.